Teenage Mutant Ninja Turtles (NES video game): Gameplay

 Teenage Mutant Ninja Turtles is a single-player action game.
-The player starts the game as Leonardo, but can switch to any of the other turtles by pressing the start button and accessing the information screen.
+The player starts as Leonardo, but can switch to any of the other turtles from the information screen.
 The information screen shows each turtle's health, special weapons, a map grid of the current area, and messages from either Splinter or April.
 Each primary weapon has a different speed, power, and reach.
-Thus, during gameplay, certain turtles may be more adept at defeating certain enemies and navigating particular obstacles than others.
+Thus, during gameplay, certain turtles may be more adept at defeating different enemies and navigating particular obstacles than others.
 When a turtle runs out of health, falls into a fatal trap, or is struck by a roller car, the Foot Clan captures the turtle and holds him in an undisclosed location.
-This forces the player to choose one of the remaining turtles in order to continue.
-The player loses the game when all four turtles are captured.
+This forces the player to pick one of the remaining turtles to continue.
+The player loses when all four turtles are captured.
 From stage three onward, a captured turtle may be rescued once per each area of gameplay.
 Overall, six stages (missions) comprise the game: 1) Streets of New York 2) Hudson River Dam 3) Wall Street Rooftops 4) JFK Airport 5) South Bronx Lair 6) Technodrome.

-Initially, a player navigates the mission map in an overhead view.
+The player initially navigates the mission map in an overhead view.
 When a turtle enters a sewer or building interior, gameplay switches to a side-scrolling perspective.
-While in the overhead view, a player can move in four cardinal directions and use primary weapons for a single type of attack.
-As the game progresses, more lethal and numerous enemies appear.
-In later stages, obstacles include gaps that involve well-timed jumps and inaccessible areas that require specialty items, such as ropes, to progress across building rooftops.
+While in the overhead view, the player can move in four cardinal directions and use primary weapons for a single type of attack.
+As the game progresses, a higher amount of more lethal enemies appear.
+In later stages, obstacles include gaps that involve well-timed jumps and inaccessible areas which require specialty items, such as ropes, to progress across building rooftops.

-In side-scrolling portions of the game, the turtles jump, crouch, and attack with primary or alternate weapons.
-Alternate weapons are occasionally dropped by enemies or found along the way in limited quantities.
+In side-scrolling portions, the turtles jump, crouch, and attack with primary or alternate weapons.
+Alternate weapons are occasionally dropped by enemies or found in limited quantities.
 These weapons include single shurikens (throwing stars), triple shurikens (launches three stars simultaneously in a spreading pattern) and boomerangs.
 A powerful "Kiai" weapon, a scroll that expands into a crescent-shaped beam, may be found in later stages.
-A limited number of invincibility icons also appear throughout the game, which grant a temporary "cannonball" invincibility effect and allows a turtle to bulldoze their way through enemies and obstacles.
+A limited number of invincibility icons also appear throughout the game, which grant a temporary "cannonball" effect and allows a turtle to bulldoze their way through enemies and obstacles.
 On a side note, boomerangs can be reused if the player catches them upon return.
 Lastly, if a turtle acquires a new weapon, it will replace the previous alternate weapon.

 As the game progresses, the turtles must defeat various enemies, navigate traps, search for specific items, and complete certain tasks, such as defusing timed bombs in the underwater area of stage two.
 During gameplay, the turtles collect pizza to replenish health.
 The amount of health restored is dependent on pizza portions (whole, half, or slice).
-A player is given a limited number of continue options.
+The player is given a limited number of continues.
 Boss confrontations include Bebop (stage one mid-boss), Rocksteady (stage one boss), Mecaturtle (stage three), Big Mouser (stage four), the Technodrome (stage five), and Shredder.